 Take a look at some of our community partnership trams.

-We have continued to work with our Community Partners to engage the general public in all working together to create a more sustainable Melbourne.
-After the successful showcasing of some stunning tram wraps from the Royal Botanic Gardens Victoria, Environment Victoria and Wildlife Victoria we are currently collaborating with our fourth Community Partner of 2021, BirdLife Australia.
+After the successful showcasing of stunning tram wraps from the Royal Botanic Gardens Victoria, Environment Victoria and Wildlife Victoria we collaborated with our fourth Community Partner of 2021, BirdLife Australia.

 BirdLife Australia is a national bird conservation charity with the core purpose of stopping extinctions and ensuring native birds are protected and valued.
 It partnered with Yarra Trams to encourage Melburnians to sign up to the ‘Aussie Backyard Bird Count’ with the message “Count the birds that are counting on you”.